nwisbeta/github.io/pages/app_design/standard-features.md

 <img class="img-responsive img-thumbnail" src="/images/examples/design-standards-sf-notification-example.png">

 ## Profile
 This profile guidance applies to both clinical and patient apps.

-Profile must include at least three personal identifiers such as:
+A profile must include at least three personal identifiers such as:
 * First Name
 * Last Name
 * Date of Birth